fcpedrosa/Concentric-Tube-Robot/README.md

 	// initial guess for the BVP
 	blaze::StaticVector<double, 5UL> initGuess;

+    // You can set external wrenches acting as point loads on the distal ends of the robot as blaze::StaticVector<double, 3UL> moment = {0.00, -0.05, 0.00}, force = {0.00, -0.15, -0.55};

+    // setting the external point moment
+    CTR_robot.setDistalMoment(moment);
+    // setting the external point force
+    CTR_robot.setDistalForce(force);

 	// Actuates the robot to the configuration q_0 and solves the corresponding FK problem CTR_robot.actuate_CTR(initGuess, q_0);